 A typical lien waiver waives lien rights for work performed to date.
 Signing parties should be careful that the dates described in the waiver match the dates for which payment has been received.
 For example, a payment request might seek payment for work performed through March 30th, but if the unconditional lien waiver states April 30th, the signor cannot file a lien for any work performed in the month of April.

-What Are Conditional Lien Waivers?
+What is a Conditional Lien Waiver?

 The most important thing to know about conditional lien waivers is this: